viti95/FastDoom/README.txt

  * FDOOMT25.EXE => FastDoom 80x25 16 colors text mode (virtual resolution of
                    80x50)
  * FDOOMT50.EXE => FastDoom 80x50 16 colors text mode
+ * FDOOMVBR.EXE => FastDoom for VBE 2.0 cards.
+Uses real mode (default, and
+                   more compatible).
+If you use UniVBE use this version
+ * FDOOMVBP.EXE => FastDoom for VBE 2.0 cards.
+Uses protected mode
+                   extensions.
+Some video cards crash with this mode, it should be a little bit faster than the real mode version
  * FDSETUP.EXE  => Utility to setup controls and sound cards

  Command line parameters